crolllab/crolllab_v3/index.md

 ---  |---
+17 July 2023 | We celebrated Ana Rodriguez EMBO short-term stay with our lab for the past three months.
+It was great hosting you!
-8 May 2023 | Emile Gluck-Thaler will move on to a faculty position in Wisconsin-Madison.
+9 May 2023 | Emile Gluck-Thaler will move on to a faculty position in Wisconsin-Madison.
 Huge congrats!!
 We'll sorely miss you!
 Check also the [blog](/blog/)
 9 May 2023 | Congratulations to Wided Abdedayem from the National Agronomic Institute of Tunisia to win a scholarship to pursue a year of your PhD with us!
 8 May 2023 | Huge congrats to Leen for successfully obtaining your PhD!
 We are so proud of you!!
 Check out [our blog](/blog/) 26 April 2023 | We had a great meet-up with [Greg Bonito from MSU](https://www.canr.msu.edu/people/greg_bonito) - thanks for passing by!